AnnulusGames/UnityEditorIcons/README.md

 ## How to use

-You can get icons from UnityIcons class.
+You can get icons from EditorIcons class.

 ``` cs
 //get help icon